7 min read · Modes explainer · Last updated 14 May 2026

 People sometimes toggle on all three at once thinking they get the best of all worlds.

 You do not.
-You get a slower answer that does not necessarily land better.
+You get a slower answer that lands no better.

 Pick the one that fits the job.
-If you need facts AND deliberation, do Web Search first to pull the facts, then a follow-up message with Extended Thinking to deliberate on what you found.
+Need facts AND deliberation?
+Do Web Search first to pull the facts.
+Then a follow-up message with Extended Thinking to chew on what you found.

 Pairing modes with skills

-We run the room through these three modes side-by-side at our Claude Code workshop.
+We run you through these three modes side-by-side at our Claude Code workshop.
 Most operators only ever hit one of these three buttons before training; afterwards, picking the right one becomes automatic.

-The leverage step: a skill that knows when to recommend which mode.
+The step that compounds: a skill that knows when to recommend which mode.

 We have a skill called research-brief that always runs in Research mode and outputs in our brief format.
 When we ask for "a competitor brief on X", the skill triggers, switches modes, and runs.